jslpm/RobotND-WhereAmI/README.md

 4. Execute in terminal: `source devel/setup.bash`
 5. In terminal, launch the simulation environment (Gazebo and Rviz): `roslaunch my_robot world.launch`
 6. In a new terminal, launch Monte Carlo Localization: `roslaunch my_robot amcl.launch`
-7. In Rviz, with 2D Nav Goal, select a point to navigate.
+7. In Rviz, with 2D Nav Goal select a point to navigate.